freenet/freenet-core/README.md

 ### Name

-Locutus is the development name for this software; it may change on launch.
+Locutus is the development name for this software; it will probably change before launch.

 ### Status